 - 1. A club/chapter member may make not more than two entries in their respective age division.
 They may also be on one (1) team and do 1 team entry in addition to their respective age division entries. - 2.
 EACH ARTICLE EXHIBITED MUST BE ACCOMPANIED BY THE PLAN, BLUE PRINT, OR WORKING DRAWING USED FOR CONSTRUCTION.
 Please note: a set of step-by-step instructions is not a plan.
 Missing or insufficient plans will be lowered 1 ribbon placing.
 Plans are not required for repaired or refinished furniture, but a brief explanation of the work completed must be attached to the exhibit. - 3.
 Label each article showing intended use.
 Designate on the entry if the article is original or kit-construction. - 4.
 Label each article giving owner's name, club and name of article.
-Label placed with masking tape, or tied to exhibit, is preferred. - 5.
+Label placed with masking tape, or tied to exhibit, is preferred.
+The entry card, plans and all other paperwork should be enclosed in a zip top plastic bag with a hole punched through it and tied or otherwise secured to the project in some manner.
+Tape is usually not adequate to accomplish this. - 5.
 In judging woodwork articles, consideration will be given to: - a.
 Usefulness - b.
 Choice of wood - c.
 Design - d.
 Suitability and quality of finish - e.
 Workmanship - 6.
-Woodworking exhibits consist of woodwork article for farm and shop use, lawn furniture, household furniture, other woodwork articles such as a birdhouse, breadboard, doorstop, etc., piece of repaired and refinished furniture or any article made from a kit.
+Woodworking exhibits consist of woodwork article for farm and shop use, lawn furniture, household furniture, other woodwork articles such as a birdhouse, breadboard, doorstop, etc., piece of repaired and refinished furniture or any article made from a kit. - 7.
+The use of materials other than wood should be kept to a minimum. - 8.
+Projects that have unsecured glass, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
+Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be easily removed. - In judging woodwork articles, consideration will be given to: workmanship, including accuracy to the plan; design; choice of wood; suitability and quality of finish; and usefulness. - 10.
+Firearms and weapons are not to be entered or exhibited at the Butler County Fair in the 4-H/FFA Youth Divisions.